sunilvb/spring-kafka-registry/README.md

 ![alt text](docs/SchemaRegistry.jpg)

-In our sample application we will build a Spring Boot microservice that produces messages and uses Avro to serialize messages and push them into Kafka.
+In our sample application we will build a Spring Boot microservice that produces messages and uses Avro to serialize and push them into Kafka.
 For this tutorial we will be using the open source components of confluent platform.
 All of our microservices and infrastructure components will be dockerized and run using docker-compose.